Nicolle Tursenovic, M.S., LBA, BCBA

 Benjamin Thomas, Ph.D.
 BCBA

 Co-Chief Clinical Research Director

-Dr. Benjamin Thomas is Associate Clinical Director of the Claremont Autism Center at Claremont McKenna College and has been a Board-Certified Behavior Analyst (BCBA) since 2007.
-He holds a master’s degree in psychology from Queen’s College of the City University of New York, and recently completed his doctorate in developmental psychology at Claremont Graduate University.
-Ben has over 16 years of experience providing service and training to individuals with developmental disabilities, as well as their families and educators in a variety of settings.
-Ben has also published research in peer-reviewed journals and presented at local, state, national, and international conferences on topics related to behavioral assessment, intervention for children with autism spectrum disorder.
+Dr. Benjamin Thomas is the Associate Clinical Director of the Claremont Autism Center at Claremont McKenna College and has been a Board-Certified Behavior Analyst (BCBA) since 2007.
+He holds a master’s degree in psychology from Queen’s College of the City University of New York and recently completed his doctorate in developmental psychology at Claremont Graduate University.
+Ben has over two decades of experience providing service and training to individuals with developmental disabilities, their families, and educators in various settings.
+Ben has also published research in peer-reviewed journals and presented at local, state, national, and international conferences on behavioral assessment and intervention for children with an autism spectrum disorder.

 Dimitra Lionaki graduated from University of Crete in 2018 with her Bachelor’s Degree at school of Philosophy in the department of History and Archaeology.
 She is a certified teacher at middle school and high school and a private teacher in the primary school.
 She has attended a 1-year seminar titled “Training in Intercultural Education” which was completed on March in 2019.
 She has worked with children with Autism Spectrum Disorder, ADHD and Dyslexia since 2012.
 Also she attended a variety of seminars for Special Education.
 Now she is a student in her Master’s Degree in Special Education at the University of Nicosia.
 She will graduate by the end of 2020.
 In her free time, Dimitra Lionaki enjoys traveling, spending time with family, friends and decorate her home.